 Q: How can I work on my time management for the exam?

 A: One of the greatest challenges for any entrance exam is the time limitation.
-You have to complete 180 questions with a time duration of 3 hours.
-Practice NEET sample papers and previous year question papers to improve time and accuracy.
+You have to complete 180 questions out of 200 questions within the time duration of 3 hours 20 minutes.
+Practice NEET sample papers and previous year question papers to improve time management and accuracy.

 A: The National Board of Examination (NBE) will be conducting NEET PG.

-Q: What is the eligibility criteria for Foreign Nationals?
+Q: What are the eligibility criteria for Foreign Nationals?

 Q: Whether there will be two separate counselling for All India Quota and 50% Institutional Quota on separate days and separate platform?

 A: This time there is common counselling software for AIQ/ Deemed University/ Central Institutional Quota/ I.P University & ESIC.
 Hence, the candidates of 50% Institutional Quota who are eligible for counselling should opt for the choices in order of preference between AIQ and 50% Institutional Quota.
 The computer will allot the seat in order of choice and merit from the choices filled by the candidate.
 It is important to note that the preference would be given to the Institutional candidates for their eligible institutions as per the Institution's eligibility criteria.

 Q: Does a gap year between Class 11 and 12 will affect the eligibility for NEET 2022?

 A: Gap of a year does not affect the eligibility for NEET 2022.
 Candidates with a gap year will be eligible for NEET 2022.

 Q: In Class 11 and 12, I had Biology as an additional subject.
 Does that make me ineligible for NEET 2021?